SUNSET OF FURMANKIND

 Ideally, she should probably make friends with the two feline males from Class Fifteen, a lion and a cheetah.
 She'd only met them in passing and subsequently couldn't even remember their names.
 Likewise, there were several male foxes in Class Fifteen that she thought were handsome in their vulpine way, but she was sure that Jasmine and Dahlia had already singled them out in private.
 There was a red wolf and two other canines she could also consider.
 She didn’t know any of them as well, but had spoken with them all only briefly during the last few months; each of them seemed nice at the least.

 Before she could stop herself, even the face of Travis sprang to mind.
-She had no doubt that he would take her with just a single kind word.
+She had no doubt that he would accept her with just a single kind word.
 Perhaps now that he was no longer actively trying to take her by force, should she give him a chance?
 No, the answer jumped up immediately.
 He’d been working just as hard on some of the other females lately and hadn’t exactly enamored himself to any of them.
 He wasn’t looking for a relationship, only a conquest.
 No, no matter how lonely she got, Travis was not an option.

 Kristen sighed aloud and rubbed her eyes.
 She was a cat, and while cats can be solitary creatures, they also tended to congregate for company and even napped together in piles.
 Jon seemed to be one of those who would be solitary no matter which species he might have been.
 Was he repulsed by the outer furmankind ugliness he saw in them all, or was it she herself that he didn’t want to get close to?